The kissing polynomials and their Hankel determinants: Asymptotic analysis of multivariate oscillatory integrals

 for $s\in\{0,1,\ldots,N\}$ and with $\MM{k}^{[1]}$ and $\MM{k}^{[2]}$ sums of two permutations in $\Pi_N$.

 The $s$th term in this large sum is

 In the last computation, we have used (\ref{comb_sumA}) and the fact that

 In this last sum, every $\MM{p}_s$ consists of $s$ ones and $N-s$ zeros, hence there are ${N\choose s}$ such vectors.
 Note that each gives exactly the same result, because everything else in the relevant expression is constructed from two permutations.
-Therefore, we might just consider
+Therefore, we might just consider ${N\choose s}$ times the vector